 BS English/Language Arts Education

-Strong English foundation with field experience
+The experience: Strong English foundation with extensive classroom time

-Be prepared for your teaching career
+The result: Be prepared for your teaching career

 Graduates from the Franks School of Education have demonstrated high levels of success, including:

 - 100 percent of recently surveyed principals indicated the Franks School of Education provided teacher training that was relevant, effective, and improved P-12 student learning.

 - 100 percent of recently surveyed graduates indicated the Franks School of Education provided teacher training that was relevant, effective, and improved P-12 student learning.

 - 100 percent of graduates shared they would recommend others coming to Trine University to become a teacher.